pgp-pasteur-fr/MetaGenSense/doc/load_data.rst

 Create new history
 -------------------

-The files to analyze become datasets which will be copied within a galaxy history by clicking on the “create new history” button.
+The files to analyze become datasets which will be copied within a galaxy history:

+1 - Select files
+2 - Click on the “create new history” button.

-By default project name and date are used to create the name of this new history, user can use "add suffix" to personalize this name.
+By default project name and date are used to create the new history name, user can add a suffix to custom this name.

+If a new history is created, user is redirected to an other page where he will be invited to select a workflow.